Exams with Gradescope

 For programming assignments, students submit some code that is then graded by a custom autograder (automatic tests) and/or can be graded manually using the traditional Gradescope interface with rubrics.

-Create and manage Gradescope exams
+Creating and managing Gradescope exams

 - If you make a mistake in this step, you can always click "Unlink" in the Gradescope course settings or assignment settings, thereby unlinking the course and linking it again.